Estimate AdSense Earnings

 How Does AdSense Revenue Work?

-Google AdSense serves ads on your site from Google's display network and pays you each time a visitor clicks (or, for CPM ads, each time the ad is viewed 1,000 times).
 Publishers keep approximately 68% of advertiser spend on content ads (Google, 2024).
 The CPC and RPM you see in your AdSense dashboard are already your net share - not the gross advertiser bid.

-Three factors drive your total earnings: traffic volume (page views), engagement quality (CTR), and ad value (CPC).
-Niche matters more than most publishers realise - a finance site with 5,000 daily views can out-earn a lifestyle site with 50,000 daily views because the CPC difference is an order of magnitude.
+Google AdSense rates are set by advertiser auction in real time, not by Google directly - which is why a finance site with 5,000 daily views can out-earn a lifestyle site with 50,000 daily views when the CPC difference is an order of magnitude.

 Since early 2024, Google moved AdSense to a per-impression payment model internally, but publishers still see CPC and RPM in reports.
 Nothing changes for how you estimate earnings - the formula remains the same.